RetroDECK/RetroDECK/wiki-rtd/docs/index.md

 ## Welcome to the RetroDECK wiki!

-### 🏗️ This wiki is currently under construction 🏗️ <br>

-Some articles are marked with WIP (Work in Progress).<br>

 **Do you want to help to contribute to the wiki?**<br>
-Join the Discord and post in the `💬-general` that you want to help out and get access to the `🖋-wiki-maintainers`channel and role.
+Join the Discord and post in `💬-general` that you want to help out.
+You will then get access to the `🖋-wiki-maintainers`channel.

+**🏗️ This wiki is currently under construction 🏗️**<br>
+Some articles are marked with WIP (Work in Progress).

 ### The RetroDECK community
 [Discord](https://discord.gg/Dz3szYsP8g)<br/>